IELTS Exam Syllabus 2025: Section-Wise IELTS Syllabus and Tips to Prepare

 The IELTS Academic test is designed for individuals applying to higher education institutions or for those pursuing professional registration in English-speaking countries.
 Here are the key features of the IELTS Academic Test:

-- Duration: 2 hours and 45 minutes
+Duration | 2 hours 45 minutes |

-- Accepted by: Universities, higher education institutions, and professional bodies in countries, such as the USA, UK, Canada, Australia, and New Zealand
+Accepted By | Universities, higher education institutions, and professional bodies in the USA, UK, Canada, Australia, and New Zealand |

-- Suitable for: Students planning to enroll in undergraduate or postgraduate degree programs, or professionals seeking registration in their field (e.g., doctors, nurses, pharmacists)
+Suitable For | Students planning to study degree programs and professionals seeking registration in their field |

 Note: The academic version of the test includes texts and tasks that reflect the type of language you would encounter in an academic setting.
 For instance, the reading passages might come from academic journals or textbooks, while the writing tasks could involve interpreting graphs or writing an academic essay.